soffes/HotKey/README.md

 You don’t need to think about when handlers are registered and unregistered.
 This all happens automatically based on the `HotKey` object’s lifecycle.

-You should not initialize the hotkey as a local variable inside of a function (ex. applicationDidFinishLaunching) it will get de-allocated by ARC at compile time, declare as a class/struct variable.
+You should not initialize the hotkey as a local variable inside of a function (ex. applicationDidFinishLaunching) it will get de-allocated by ARC at compile time, declare as a class/struct variable on an instance you know won't be de-allocated.

 ## Thanks